AmeetKumar-SE/Mutated_Array_Java/README.md

 1 ≤ a.length ≤ 1000,
 -103 ≤ a[i] ≤ 103.
 [output] array.integer
-The resulting array after the mutation.
+The resulting array after the mutation..